gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 unit or in a configuration pragma file that applies to all compilations performed in a given compilation environment.

+Configuration pragmas placed before a library level package specification are not propagated to the corresponding package body (see RM 10.1.5(8));
+they must be added explicitly to the package body.

 GNAT includes the ``gnatchop`` utility to provide an automatic way to handle configuration pragmas that follows the semantics for compilations (that is, files with multiple units) described in the RM.